-- All samples must be free of organic solvents prior to assay. - Samples that cannot be assayed immediately should be stored at -20°C. - Samples of mouse or rat origin may contain antibodies which interfere with the assay by binding to the goat anti-mouse plate.
-We recommend that all mouse and rat samples be purified prior to use in this assay. - Samples containing BSA or FBS may interfere with this assay.
-AEBSF (Pefabloc SC®) and PMSF inhibit acetylcholinesterase.
-Samples containing these protease inhibitors should not be used in this assay.
+- All samples must be free of organic solvents prior to assay. - Samples should be assayed immediately after collection; samples that cannot be assayed immediately should be stored at -80°C. - Samples of mouse and rat origin may contain antibodies which interfere with the assay by binding to the goat anti-mouse plate.
+We recommend that all mouse samples be purified prior to use in this assay.